 H.B.
 No. 133 aims to address the issues of transnational repression and unauthorized enforcement of foreign law in Texas by introducing new criminal offenses and establishing a training program for law enforcement.
-The bill adds Sections 76.045 and 76.046 to the Penal Code, defining "transnational repression" and outlining the circumstances under which a person can be charged with this offense.
+The bill adds Sections 76.045 and 76.046 to the Penal Code, defining "transnational repression" and outlining the circumstances under which a person can be charged with these offenses.
 Specifically, it criminalizes actions taken by individuals acting as agents of foreign governments or terrorist organizations that aim to suppress protected conduct or enforce foreign laws without state or federal approval.
-The penalties for these offenses are set to be one category higher than the most serious offense committed, with a minimum term of confinement for first-degree felonies.
+The penalties for these offenses vary, with transnational repression being classified as a higher category felony based on the severity of the underlying crime.

 Additionally, the bill mandates the creation of a training program for peace officers to help them identify and respond to transnational repression.
-This program will be developed by the Department of Public Safety and will include information on recognizing targeted communities and the methods used by foreign entities.
-Furthermore, the Department is required to conduct a study on the threat of transnational repression and report its findings to the legislature by March 1, 2026.
+This program, to be developed by the Department of Public Safety, will include information on recognizing targeted communities and the methods used by foreign entities to exert influence.
+A study on the threat of transnational repression will also be conducted, with a report due to the legislature by March 1, 2026.
 The act is set to take effect on September 1, 2025.

 House Committee Report: ()